TeamSparkAI/toolvault/docs/policies.md

 Some filters or actions could require configuration
 - Filters could require applicaiton-level config (DLP system config, etc)
-- Filters could require filter-instance config (regexes to match, validator function, etc)
+- Filters could require filter-instance params (regexes to match, validator function, etc)
 - Actions could require application-level config (SIEM config, etc)
-- Actions could require action-level config (what to send to log/SIEM, etc, examples?)
+- Actions could require action-level params (what to send to log/SIEM, etc, examples?)

 Some filters or actions may need more context than just the text when being called during processing
 - They will need their application-level config, if any
+- They will need their params
 - They may need to know the serverId (for pinning validator)
 - They may need access to models/data (pinning validator) or other servies (secrets manager service for secrets filter)